-The Company's lease portfolio includes:
+The company's lease portfolio includes:

-Lease Details Keilor East Branch The lease agreement is a non-cancellable lease with an initial term of five years which commenced in November 2017.
+Lease Details San Remo Branch The lease agreement is a non-cancellable lease with an initial term of five years which commenced in October 2015.
+The lease has one further five year extension option available.
+Grantville Branch The lease agreement is a non-cancellable lease with an initial term of five years which commenced in October 2015.
 The lease has one further five year extension option available.

-The Company assesses at the lease commencement date whether it is reasonably certain to exercise extension options.
+The company assesses at the lease commencement date whether it is reasonably certain to exercise extension options.
 The company reassesses whether it is reasonably certain to exercise the options if there is a significant event or significant change in circumstances within its control.